“I feel good” is among the most common responses to Reiki practice. It is such simple statement, and quite profound.

 Your spiritual self is spacious

 Reiki practice brings easy access to our spiritual selves.
 It opens a sense of ease within us, an inner spaciousness replete with timeless peace.
 In that spaciousness, we recognize our essential selves as something other than our minds, the discomfort of our bodies, or the stress of our days.

 That spaciousness dissolves the isolation that squeezes joy from our lives, so we navigate our relationships with greater patience, love and skill.

 Aware of our spiritual core, we easily make smart choices that strengthen our happiness and health.

 Happiness — feeling good — is our true nature; living that happiness is a spiritual attainment.
 Feeling good is the goal, feeling good from the inside, no matter what happens or doesn’t happen.

-Feeling good is our birthright; it is ours to earn.
+Feeling good is our birthright; it’s ours to earn.
+It takes a little effort, consistent effort.
 With thankfulness, work diligently.
 Practice.